fpetersma/EvolutionOfCoffee/process book.md

 - turn svg's into buttons
 - see if i can give the countries their colour through an json file, and not through css
 -

+06.18.2015

+Most of the things are done, but there are some things to do:

+- Instead of having made adjustments to the agency.css, i will try to write a different css-file that overwrites agency.css.
+- also, i will try to implement dropdown menus

+- the dropdown menu has ben implementend and lots of code have been deleted and replaced by formulas. i have not yet written a new css file, but maybe i will do that next week. the mvp is finished.